jonathan-shih/portfolio/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deoloy`

+Builds the app for production and deploys to the `gh-pages` folder, setting the website live.\

+See the section about [github pages deployment](https://create-react-app.dev/docs/deployment/#github-pages) for more information.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**